smiile8888/rna-splice-sites-recognition/README.md

    Many studies have proposed models to recognize the splice sites to reveal which splice sites contain a mutation that may cause a splicing error.
 Position-Weight-Matrix (PWM) is a model commonly used to recognize DNA-binding motif sequences by transforming sequence data into a probability matrix [[3]](#references).
 It can be used to recognize simple sequence structures.
 However, growing evidence indicates that sequence specificities can be more accurately captured by more complex techniques [[4-6]](#references).
 Recently, some deep learning methods outperformed other recent approaches in many problems including DNA-binding sites recognition [[7-9]](#references) but not much work has specifically been done in recognition of RNA Splice sites.
 Therefore, I plan to apply a Convolutional Neural Network (CNN) model to the task of recognizing the splice sites and classifying the sequence whether is pathogenic or not.

 ## Goals
-- Build a model to recognize splice sites – both of donor and acceptor
+- Build deep learning models to recognize splice sites – both of donor and acceptor
-- Build a mutation scoring system
+- Use as a baseline for a competition of a coming conference this year - [CSBio2018](http://www.csbio.org/2018/)

-    - To determine whether or not a mutation causes mis-recognizing of spliceosome
+## Acknowledgement
-- Use as a baseline for a competition of a coming conference this year
+I would like to thank Worrawat Engchuan for preprocessing the dataset.

 ## References
 1. Berget, Susan M., Claire Moore, and Phillip A. Sharp.
 "Spliced segments at the 5′ terminus of adenovirus 2 late mRNA."
 Proceedings of the National Academy of Sciences 74.8 (1977): 3171-3175.